It’s been four years since community

 a commitment to the health

-, waterways and people
+of the land, waterways and people

 of the wider Hokianga area